skinny85/specnaz/docs/reference-manual.md

 #### Parametrized tests in Kotlin

-Kotlin also has its own version of the parametrized Specnaz interface, `SpecnazParams`:
+Kotlin has its own version of the parametrized Specnaz interface (`SpecnazParams`) - `org.specnaz.kotlin.params.SpecnazKotlinParams`.
-`org.specnaz.kotlin.params.SpecnazKotlinParams`.
-You can implement it directly, or inherit from a helper, `org.specnaz.kotlin.params.junit.SpecnazKotlinParamsJUnit`.
+There are also analogous versions of the test execution engine integrations:
+* For JUnit, you can either extend the `org.specnaz.kotlin.params.junit.SpecnazKotlinParamsJUnit` class (an analogous class to `org.specnaz.kotlin.junit.SpecnazKotlinJUnit` for non-parametrized tests), or implement the `SpecnazKotlinParams` interface directly - in that case, you provide the same JUnit Runner as for non-parametrized specs with the `@RunWith` annotation, `org.specnaz.kotlin.junit.SpecnazKotlinJUnitRunner`.
-There's also `xSpecnazKotlinParamsJUnit` in the same package if you need to ignore an entire parametrized specification.
+  If you're extending `SpecnazKotlinParamsJUnit`, there's also `xSpecnazKotlinParamsJUnit` in the same package if you ever need to ignore an entire parametrized specification.
+* For TestNG, you can either extend the `org.specnaz.kotlin.params.testng.SpecnazKotlinParamsTestNG` class (an analogous class to `org.specnaz.kotlin.testng.SpecnazKotlinTestNG` for non-parametrized tests), or implement the `org.specnaz.kotlin.params.testng.SpecnazKotlinParamsFactoryTestNG` interface directly (an analogous interface to `org.specnaz.kotlin.testng.SpecnazKotlinFactoryTestNG` for non-parametrized tests).
+  In both cases, your spec class needs to be annotated with TestNG's `@Test` annotation.
+  If you're extending `SpecnazKotlinParamsTestNG`, there's also `xSpecnazKotlinParamsTestNG` in the same package if you ever need to ignore an entire parametrized specification.

 Other than that, parametrized tests in Kotlin are basically the same as in Java: pass a lambda expression with up to nine arguments to `should`,